kyma-project/kyma-environment-broker/docs/contributor/02-50-orchestration.md

 # Orchestration

-> [!NOTE]
-> This document has been deprecated.

 Orchestration is a mechanism that allows you to upgrade a Kubernetes cluster.
-After sending the request, the orchestration is processed by `ClusterUpgradeManager`, which lists Shoots (Kyma runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
+After sending the request, the orchestration is processed by `ClusterUpgradeManager`, which lists Shoots (Kyma runtimes) in the Gardener cluster and narrows them to the IDs specified in the request body.
 Then, `ClusterUpgradeManager` performs the [upgrade steps](../user/03-20-runtime-operations.md#upgrade-cluster) logic on the selected Kyma runtimes.

 If Kyma Environment Broker is restarted, it reprocesses the orchestrations that are in the `CANCELING`, `IN PROGRESS`, and `PENDING` state.